This post is sponsored by Scotiabank

 One of the easiest ways to fast track your travel plans is to apply for a credit card that comes with a welcome bonus.

-If you sign up for the Scotiabank Passport Visa Infinite card by March 1, 2020, you’ll get 25,000 Scotia Rewards points when you spend $1,000 from the time your account is approved – that’s $300 in free travel rewards.
-You can even earn an additional 10,000 points when you spend a minimum of $40,000 on the card in the first year.
+If you sign up for the Scotiabank Passport Visa Infinite card by July 1, 2020, you’ll get 30,000 Scotia Rewards points when you spend $1,000 from the time your account is approved – that’s $300 in free travel rewards.

 Visa Infinite Concierge services